Probabilistic parsing

 The goal of this phase is to build a proper Machine Learning dataset from a corpus of sentences with expected result (interval of time).
 There is one separate ML model per rule: each rule is seen as a boolean classifier who has to decide, given a ‘route’ of tokens filling its slots, the probability that it’s a good idea for the rule to fire.

-The global dataset is a map =’rule name’ > dataset for the rule
+The global dataset is a map =’rule name’ > dataset

 The local dataset for a rule is a vector of samples.
 A general sample is just a vector [features output]